Kinburn Spit: Dnieper campaign (2022–present)

 Despite this advantage in fortification, it was reported by Natalia Humeniuk during a telethon on 28 November that weather was playing a role in complicating Ukrainian military operations.
 The same day, Russian forces deported the last remaining 37 residents from the already sparsely populated area, as military operations continued there.
 Volodymyr Saldo on 22 December, followed by another Russian source on 24 December 2022, claimed that Ukrainian forces were regularly shelling the spit with long-range artillery and had destroyed a Russian port building there as a result, but that repeated assaults had been repelled.

 On 9 August 2024, Ukrainian forces conducted another raid on the spit.
 Ukrainian Military Intelligence claimed six armored vehicles and around thirty Russian soldiers were eliminated, while the Russian Ministry of Defense claimed the raid had been repelled and the attackers killed.

+On 8 June 2026, the Institute for the Study of War (ISW) reported that Russian forces are withdrawing from the Kinburn Spit.
+This was according to partisan group Atesh, who said that the 337th Guards Air Assault Regiment of the 104th Guards Air Assault Division were being redeployed to the "Zaporizhia sector" due to disrupted supplies as a result of Ukrainian attacks.
+Vladyslav Voloshyn, the spokesperson for the Operational Command South, said that the information was currently unconfirmed.

+On 25 June forces from Ukraine's 801st Special Marine Detachment used a drone to drop a Ukrainian flag onto the roof of a building, thereby confirming that Russian troops have abandoned their positions.